Cheolkeong/FoundryAnimatedAoe/README.md

 ## How to Use

+For more detail, especially if new to JS, please consult the [wiki](https://github.com/Cheolkeong/FoundryAnimatedAoe/wiki/Using-Foundry-Animated-Aoe).
+As of 10/19/2020 this is also an extremely work-in-progess thing, and its content is subject to drastic change.

 Much of this is subject to change, but for anyone curious to tinker with this in its infancy, my current application for this module is as follows:

 - **Establish an animation manifest in a journal, using JSON.** This is pretty much required.
 The module reads the manifest to know what colors, animations, etc go with each manifest key (e.g. `ColorSpray` ).
 These settings cut down on repetitive code in macros and allow you to update basic animation configurations in one place.